ThreatConnect-Inc/threatconnect-playbooks/README.md

 This Repository is public.
 However, contributions will be accepted only from identified ThreatConnect customers.
 The ThreatConnect Support Team will validate each contribution request before they are published within the Repository, as well as enforce certain formatting requirements.

-> **Please Note**: the Support Team will not validate code for functionality or security.
+> **Please Note**: the Support Team will not support Comunity provided apps nor validate code for functionality or security.

 ## Contributing